Life Insurance for Parents in Ireland (2025 Guide)

 Beeeeeeeeeeeeeeeeep, HONNNNNNNNNNK.

-Oh hi there friendly folk beeping and waving at me ?
+Oh, hi there, friendly folk beeping and gesticulating at me?

-Oh sweet Jesus, I’ve been driving for 10 minutes without any headlights on.
+Oh sweet Jesus, I’ve been driving for ages without any headlights on.

 More flashing and beeping.